-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - License:

-Most impressively, Anime.JS has stunning ‘documentation’ that demonstrates HTML, JavaScript code and working examples in a beautiful app environment.
+Most impressively, Anime.JS has stunning “documentation” that demonstrates HTML, JavaScript code, and working examples in a beautiful app environment.

-Iin short, if you’re comfortable with a JavaScript animation solution, it’s hard to find reasons to ignore Anime.JS.
+In short, if you’re comfortable with a JavaScript animation solution, it’s hard to find reasons to ignore AnimeJS.

 Magic Animations

-Magic Animations has been one impressive animation libraries available.
+Magic Animations has been one of the most impressive animation libraries available.
 It has many different animations, many of which are quite unique to this library.
 As with Animate.css, you can implement Magic by simply importing the CSS file.
-You can also make use of the animations from jQuery.
+You can also implement the animations using jQuery.
 This project offers a particularly cool demo application.

 - Description: “CSS3 Animations with special effects”

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.